clojurebridge-minneapolis/organizing/SURVEY.md

   1. Plenty of indiv. attention from volunteers.
 Overall pedagogy is A+!
   1. Very informative and gave me a pretty solid understanding (I hope) of the basics of Clojure
   1. Everything!
 The Community of passionate progammers who want to learn and pass-on knowledge.
 The day was well organized.
 The space was perfect.
 The food was Fabulous.
 My team lead/TA.
+  1. Everything - Professionalism, warmth, patience.
+  1. Level of support and food.
 1. What should we change?
   1. Make 2 days?
   1. More time on functions before embedding them in other functions.
 My brain popped a little.